goblimey/rplidar_sdk_go/README.md

     // RplidarResponseMeasurementExpAngleMask masks off the check bit and inverse check bit of the AngleQ6CheckBit field
     // of an RplidarResponseMeasurementNode.
     RplidarResponseMeasurementExpAngleMask = (0x3)
-    // RplidarResponseMeasurementExpDistanceMask is used to extract the whole part of the distance as a scaled integer with RplidarResponseMeasurementExpDistanceMask = (0xFC)
+    // RplidarResponseMeasurementExpDistanceMask is used to extract the whole part of the distance as a scaled integer w ith
+    RplidarResponseMeasurementExpDistanceMask = (0xFC)
     RplidarResponseMeasurementExpSync1        = 0xA
     RplidarResponseMeasurementExpSync2        = 0x5
     RplidarResponseMeasurementExpSyncBit      = (0x1 << 15)
     // RplidarResponseMeasurementAngleConversion is used to convert the angle component of the AngleQ6CheckbBit field of an
     // RplidarResponseMeasurementNodehe to a float.
 The angle is a fixed point value with 15 bits, 9 bits whole part, 6 bits
     // fractional part.
     RplidarResponseMeasurementAngleConversion = 64.0